 Comparison of the response to an ecologically realistic heat stress of corals from the same genus but pertaining to different species hypotheses thriving in two contrasting thermal environments sheds light on the molecular basis of thermotolerance.
-We found that during heat exposure, the symbiotic community composition remained stable in colonies from both localities, but we identified major differences in gene regulation processes in the coral, thereby underlining the role of the coral host in the response to heat stress.
+We found that after heat exposure, the symbiotic community composition remained similar in colonies from both localities, but we identified major differences in gene regulation processes in the coral, thereby underlining the role of the coral host in the response to heat stress.
 The colonies from the locality displaying the most variable environment displayed (i) a more plastic transcriptome response involving more differentially expressed genes and higher fold expression changes; as well as (ii) a constitutive higher level of expression for another set of genes (frontloading).
 In the context of climate change, which is predicted to cause abnormal and rapid temperature increase (IPCC 2014), phenotypic plasticity and the capacity for rapid adaptation through epigenetic regulation and/or genetic assimilation would increase the probability of coral survival.
 Previous studies highlighted the importance of reef managements measures (Rogers et al. 2015) and assisted evolution (van Oppen et al. 2015), but also underlined the importance of preserving standing genetic/epigenetic variation in wild coral populations

 (Matz et al. 2017).
-Our results also suggest that management measures must include protection of naturally thermotolerant populations as they have the potential to resist increasing thermal anomalies.
 Although the molecular mechanisms we described are most likely largely shared in this group of scleractinians, the question remains of the determinism of this thermotolerant phenotype and of the heritability of this character.
-If some loci are responsible for these differences in thermotolerance, the possibility of gene flow between populations or even specific lineages in the genus Pocillopora, could deeply impact the response of these species to climate change {Mumby:2011el} .
 It is however essential to keep in mind that even the most thermotolerant corals may bleach if they are exposed to temperature significantly higher to their own norm (Hughes et al. 2017b; Le Nohaïc et al. 2017).

 Acknowledgements